ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 1. Introduction
 ===============

-In this case study, our main objective is to showcase the effectiveness of EHR-QC.
-We achieve this by employing the toolkit to handle EHR data comprehensively, preparing it for utilization in Machine Learning applications.
+In this case study, our main objective is to showcase the effectiveness of EHR-QC by employing the toolkit to handle EHR data comprehensively and preparing it for utilisation in subsequent usage in Machine Learning.
 To illustrate, we select a group of patients who have been diagnosed with Sepsis from the public MIMIC IV EHR database.
-Subsequently, we employ the EHR-QC standardization module to standardise the EHR records for these patients, converting them into the OMOP-CDM schema.
+Subsequently, we employ the EHR-QC standardisation module to convert the raw EHR data to the OMOP-CDM schema.
 Following this, we employ the EHR-QC data pre-processing module.
-This involves extracting information from the standardized schema, generating exploratory reports, and identifying as well as rectifying any anomalies present in the data.
+This involves extracting information from the standardised schema, generating exploratory reports, and identifying as well as rectifying any anomalies present in the data.

 2. Set-up
 =========

-In this case study, we utilizeed the Dockerized EHR-QC.
+In this case study, we utiliseed the Dockerised EHR-QC.
 For comprehensive instructions on configuring the Docker environment, please consult the documentation provided at the following link: https://ehr-qc-tutorials.readthedocs.io/en/latest/install.html#docker

 3. Cohort selection
 ===================

 From the MIMIC IV dataset, we've identified all patients and admissions related to Sepsis.
-This selection involves utilizing ICD-9 codes ``995.91``, ``995.92``, and ``785.52``, as well as ICD-10 codes ``A419``, ``R6520``, and ``R6521`` which pertain to Sepsis, Severe Sepsis, and Septic Shock.
-Subsequently, we've extracted the complete electronic health record (EHR) data associated with these patients and admissions, converting them into csv files.
+This selection involves utilising ICD-9 codes ``995.91``, ``995.92``, and ``785.52``, as well as ICD-10 codes ``A419``, ``R6520``, and ``R6521`` which pertain to Sepsis, Severe Sepsis, and Septic Shock.
+Subsequently, we've extracted the complete EHR data associated with these patients and admissions, converting them into csv files.

-This process yielded a total of ``12,276`` patients corresponding to ``14,870`` admissions, along with their respective EHR data.
+This process yielded a cohort containing ``12,276`` patients corresponding to ``14,870`` admissions, along with their respective EHR data.

 4. Data standardisation
 =======================

-In the subsequent phase, the EHR data associated with the Sepsis cohort, as contained in the CSV files, is standardized by being structured according to the OMOP-CDM schema.
-This task is accomplished through the utilization of the EHR-QC utility, which carries out a series of sequential steps, culminating standard EHR representation.
-The information required by the code to source the data from the relational database (RDBMS), store the intermediate data, and dump the standardised EHR are provided in the configuration file as shown below before executing the utility functions.
+In the subsequent phase, the EHR data associated with the Sepsis cohort, as contained in the CSV files, is standardised to the OMOP-CDM schema.
+This task is accomplished through the utilisation of the EHR-QC utility, which carries out a series of sequential steps, culminating standard EHR representation in a relational database.
+The information required by the code to source the data, store the intermediate data, and dump the standardised EHR are provided in the configuration file as shown below before executing the utility functions.
 For more details on configuration options, refer the documentation: https://ehr-qc-tutorials.readthedocs.io/en/latest/config.html

 .. code-block:: python